noahtalleyAFSP/2180-Video_Scribe_AISkill-POC/README.md

 ## OVERVIEW

-The Video Analysis System is an advanced computer vision and AI-powered tool designed to extract meaningful insights from video content.
+Video Scribe is an advanced computer vision and AI-powered tool designed to extract meaningful insights from video content.
 The system leverages Azure's Face API for face recognition, OpenAI's vision models for scene understanding, and custom processing for temporal analysis.
 It analyzes video files frame-by-frame to detect people, identify objects, interpret actions, and provide temporal summaries of content.
 The system outputs structured JSON data that catalogues who appears in the video, what is happening in each scene, notable objects, sentiment, and thematic elements, making it ideal for content cataloguing, video indexing, and automated description generation.

 ## WORKFLOW